Laci1953/Cowgol_on_CP_M/README.md

 Here you will find a complete Cowgol development environment, hosted on CP/M, for Z80 computers.

-To compile Cowgol source files (and, optionally, assembler files), or to build an executable starting from Cowgol source files (and, optionally, assembler files), the following command is used:
+To compile Cowgol source files (and, optionally, C and assembler files), or to build an executable starting from Cowgol source files (and, optionally, C & assembler files), the following command is used:

-COWGOL [-C] [-Mmapfile] [-Llibfile] source1.cow [ source2.cow | source.as ] ...
+COWGOL [-C] [-Mmapfile] [-Llibfile] source1.cow [ source2.cow | source.c | source.as ] ...

-More than one source file may be specified (with extensions: .cow = cowgol source file, .as = assembler source file)
+More than one source file may be specified (with extensions: .cow = cowgol source file, .c = C source file, .as = assembler source file)

 The first file must be a Cowgol source file.